yon-cuadrado-projects/wdio-cucumber-html-reporter/README.md

 Instructions on how to install `WebdriverIO` can be found [here](http://webdriver.io/guide/getstarted/install.html).

 ## Configuration
+This reporter first generates the json files with the results of the execution.
 Configure the output directory and the language in your wdio.conf.js file:

 ```js